-The Plan should state that Environmental Impact Assessment should always be required to assess potential cumulative effects form additional fracking development and that decisions on planning applications are based on a scientific certainty that all potential issues can be overcome.

-There is clear evidence that air quality impacts from fracking pose risk to human health, including evidence on emissions of toxic hydrocarbons including known carcinogens.
-Fumes from drilling can also release fine soot particles which cause severe health risks.

-There is a clear legal requirement for the plan to address air pollution.
-However, the proposed setback distance to sensitive receptors of 500m is rather arbitrary with no evidence that this is a safe distance in terms of air quality or other impacts from fracking.
-Research in Colorado has resulted in proposals for a 750m distance and this minimum should be included in the Policy.

-An increased distance of 1km should be applied for sensitive locations such as schools, homes and hospitals.

-Public Health impact Assessment should be undertaken prior to any work being carried out to ascertain the impacts of fracking on human health.

-Industrialisation of the Countryside through proliferation of development related to fracking could have a very damaging impact, including on roads, biodiversity, climate change, water use and contamination, air pollution, noise and light pollution, soil contamination, human health and on traditional rural industries such as agriculture and Tourism.
+The Plan should state that Environmental Impact Assessment should always be required to assess potential cumulative effects form additional fracking development.
+Part 1) New text 'FRACKING WILL NOT BE PERMITTED UNLESS A FULL TRANSPORT ASSESSMENT, INCORPORATING THE CUMULATIVE AND ECONOMIC IMPACT OF OTHER LOCAL PLANS AND PROJECTS, HAS BEEN CARRIED OUT.
+NOR WILL IT BE PERMITTED WHERE SAFETY, POLLUTION, CONGESTION AND IMPACT ON COMMUNITIES ARE COMPROMISED.'
+Part 3) New text 'FRACKING WILL NOT BE PERMITTED WHERE AGRICULTURE, BUISNESS, TOURISM AND CULTURAL ASSETS ARE JEOPARDISED.
+APPLICANTS MUST PROVIDE ABSOLUTE GUARANTEES AND PLANS TO PROTECT THESE'.
+Part 4) New text 'FRACKING WILL NOT BE PERMITTED WHERE THE IMPACT ON LOCAL COMMUNITIES AND SERVICES WILL BE ADVERSE FROM AIR POLLUTION, NOISE, LIGHT, METHANE EMISSIONS AND DEGRADED SURFACE WATER.
+A BUFFER ZONE OF AT LEAST 750 METRES (MORE IN MANY LOCATIONS) IS REQUIRED TO PROTECT RESIDENCES, SCHOOLS, HOSPITALS, CLINICS, OTHER SOCIAL SERVICES, LIVESTOCK FARMS, HORTICULTURE NURSERIES, SENSITIVE WILDLIFE SITES ETC. WITH NO EXCEPTIONS'.
+Churches Together In Settle Justice and Peace Group 4105/1168/M17 The precautionary principle should be part of the Plan and the Environment Impact Assessment to be required to assess the potential cumulative environmental effects in all planning applications.
+2253/1235/M17 Part 4) There is clear evidence that air quality impacts from fracking pose risk to health.
+The proposed setback distance to sensitive should be a minimum of 750m, and increased Page 183 of 267 distance of 1km schools, homes and hospitals.
+A baseline Health impact Assessment should be undertaken prior to any work being carried out.
+4107/1151/M17 Industrialisation of the Countryside through proliferation of development related to fracking could have a very damaging impact, including on roads, biodiversity, climate change, water use and contamination, air pollution, noise and light pollution, soil contamination, human health and on traditional rural industries such as agriculture and Tourism.
 A density of 10 wells pads per PEDL block would not be sufficient to prevent long-term impacts.
 There is no guidance on separation distances between each well site and this is a significant failing in terms of soundness.
 A minimum separation distance of 3miles should be included to prevent well sites in PEDL areas to be concentrated in one place.
 The Plan should state that a lower density of well pads will be appropriate in the Green Belt or where relatively high concentrations of other land use constraints exist.
 The Implications of the density of well pads for transport impacts, particularly in terms of monitoring needs to be addressed.

-Background noise levels in North Yorkshire are very low, particularly at night.
-It is therefore essential that the Plan sets clear policy to limit noise for nearby residents as part of its statutory duty to protect local public health.
-Increased noise levels would impact upon local wildlife.

-There should be a set-back distance of 750m to reduce noise impact with no exceptions allowed.
-Allowing development within the 3.5km buffer is unsound and would contravene the NPPF.

-There is clear evidence that air quality impacts from fracking pose risk to human health, including evidence on emissions of toxic hydrocarbons including known carcinogens.
-Fumes from drilling can also release fine soot particles which cause severe health risks.

-There is a clear legal requirement for the plan to address air pollution.
-Public Health impact Assessment should be undertaken prior to any work being carried out to ascertain the impacts of fracking on human health.

-Fracking is very likely to cause a large increase in traffic movements.
-Current road infrastructure is inadequate to cope with this.
+4107/1150/M17 Fracking is very likely to cause a large increase in traffic movements.
 The Plan doesn't provide sufficient safeguards to protect the safety of other users of the road network, including non-vehicular users.
 The increase in traffic will adversely affect air quality along routes particularly if passing sensitive receptors.
 The Plan is unsound as it doesn't include adequate protection or if necessary adequate restrictions relating to this.
-Increased traffic would have impact negatively on the Tourist industry.
+Thirsk and Malton MP 1363/0173/M17 Part 4) i) The separation distances should also be provided for schools, medical establishments, a minimum of 1 mile would be more appropriate until further evidence on environmental impacts becomes available.
+4152/1053/M17 The Precautionary Principle should be applied to the issue of cumulative impacts to reflect the requirements of Planning Legislation, policy and guidance.
+New developments should not be permitted unless it can be proven that there would be no unacceptable cumulative effects.
+Suggested Modification: